Free Alternatives to Bank Gothic

 Is Bebas Neue similar enough to Bank Gothic?

-Bebas Neue achieves 85% similarity to Bank Gothic.
+Bebas Neue achieves a FontAlternatives similarity score of 88% compared to Bank Gothic.
 While not identical, it offers comparable letterforms, proportions, and visual style.
 Most designers find it works excellently as a substitute in web and print projects.

 What are the main differences between Bank Gothic and its free alternatives?